 One of the main hubs for restaurants, bars and shopping in Athens, with stunning views of The Acropolis.
 We particularly liked O Thanasis which did great Souvlaki and kebabs.
 We also had a cocktail or two atop the A for Athens roof bar which is, in my opinion, the best Instagram spot in Athens.

-SIX.
-The Agora of Athens (recommended for Day 1)
+6. The Agora of Athens

 The Ancient Agora is the area where the ancient centre used to be.
 There is a really well preserved temple and an interesting little museum.
 It’s easy to spend an hour or so walking around the site taking it all in.
 As with most things in Athens, there is also a great view of The Acropolis!

-SEVEN.
-Anafiotika & Plaka (recommended for Day 1)
+7. Anafiotika & Plaka

 Another very Instagrammable area – Anafiotika and Plaka are areas just at the base of The Acropolis, which house cute shops, little winding lanes and lots of stray cats.
 If you’re planning to eat in this area, just be aware that it is the most expensive part to eat in as it is the main tourist district.